anthonypaulnoble.com

 It's nice for me to concentrate and get in the zone (especially at the start of the session)...but also feel free to chat or communicate anything!
 I usually make conversation myself

 After the tattoo, a short cool down period usually happens, where we can clean it up, discuss aftercare and wait for it to settle before taking some pictures.
-The pain usually subsides quickly, and the tattoo is only usually tender to the touch for a few days.
+The pain usually subsides quickly, and the tattoo is only usually tender to the touch for a few days at most.
 This can vary from person or tattoo.
 Good nutrition, hydration and rest is beneficial post-tattoo, especially after longer sessions.

 For aftercare advice, see here.